OfficeDev/teams-toolkit-samples/graph-connector-app/README.md

 >
 > This warning will be removed when the samples are ready for production.

-Graph Connector sample APP provides an easy way to use MS Graph client in TeamsFx to build a custom Graph Connector in Teams.
+This sample app showcases how to build custom Graph Connector with Azure Functions and query data using Microsoft Graph Client and TeamsFx SDK.

 ![Graph Connector Overview](images/graph-connector-app-demo.gif)